Sun Theatre: History

-The Sun Theatre originally opened in 1938 as a single-screen cinema seating 1,050 patrons.
-The Theatre was very popular in the area; it was noted for being the most luxurious cinema in the area and drew large crowds each week.
-Ticket counters and a booking office were used to handle the crowds.
-The Sun's original candy location is today known as the Sun Bookshop.
-A unique feature to the cinema was the pram room, where babies in their prams were placed and given a number.
-If a baby started crying, its number was flashed on the screen to alert the parents.
+The Sun Theatre was opened by the Mayor of Footscray in 1938 as a single-screen cinema with 1,050 seats.
+It was the fourth cinema built for the promoter E. C. Yeomans.
+The popular theatre was notable as the most luxurious cinema in the area, with ticket counters, a booking office, and candy store, and drew large crowds.
+A unique feature was a pram room, where babies in their prams were placed and given a number.
+If a baby started crying, its number was flashed on the screen.